Rajesh Pendharkar: Navy career

 His staff assignments include Flag Lieutenant to the Flag Officer Commanding Maharashtra Naval Area, and instructor at the National Defence Academy.
-He has also served Joint Director in the Directorate of Staff Requirements and Joint Director in the Directorate of Personnel.
-As a Commodore, he served as the Principal Director, Net-Centric Operations and as the Principal Director in the Directorate of Personnel.
+He has also served as Joint Director in the Directorate of Staff Requirements and Joint Director in the Directorate of Personnel, both at naval headquarters.
+As a Commodore, he served as the Principal Director, Net-Centric Operations and as the Principal Director in the Directorate of Personnel at NHQ.

 Flag rank

-Pendharkar was promoted to the rank of Rear Admiral in February 2016 and was appointed Assistant Chief of Integrated Defence Staff (ACIDS) at Defence Intelligence Agency.He then moved to HQ Western Naval Command as the Chief Staff Officer (Operations).
+Pendharkar was promoted to the rank of Rear Admiral in February 2016 and was appointed Assistant Chief of Integrated Defence Staff (ACIDS) at the Defence Intelligence Agency.
+He then moved to HQ Western Naval Command as the Chief Staff Officer (Operations).
 On 25 March 2019, he was appointed Flag Officer Commanding Maharashtra Naval Area.
-In February 2020, he took over as the Flag Officer Sea Training (FOST) in Kochi.
+After a year-long stint, in February 2020, he took over as the Flag Officer Sea Training (FOST) in Kochi.
 As FOST, his charter included the conduct of the operational sea training of all ships of the Indian Navy and the Indian Coast Guard.

 On 7 June 2021, he was promoted to the rank of Vice Admiral and appointed Director General Naval Operations at Naval HQ.
+He subsequently served as the Deputy Chief of Integrated Defence Staff (Operations) at New Delhi.
+On 1 August 2023, he assumed charge as the Flag Officer Commanding-in-Chief Eastern Naval Command (FOC-in-C ENC), taking over from Vice Admiral Biswajit Dasgupta at a ceremonial parade held at the Naval Base Visakhapatnam.

 Awards and decorations

-Pendharkar is a recipient of the Ati Vishisht Seva Medal (AVSM) and Vishisht Seva Medal (VSM) for distinguished service.
+Pendharkar is a recipient of the Param Vishisht Seva Medal (PVSM), the Ati Vishisht Seva Medal (AVSM) and Vishisht Seva Medal (VSM) for distinguished service.